 Case Study: TraffordCity

-Launched at a brand destination in 2014, TraffordCity is the foremost retail, leisure and commercial destination in the UK.
+Launched as a brand destination in 2014, TraffordCity is the UK's foremost retail, leisure and commercial destination.
 Beginning the journey in 1998, following the official opening of the Trafford Centre, TraffordCity has moved from strength to strength.
 Now home to 300 of the most premium brands in retail and leisure as well as exciting sport, culture and event offerings, the destination attracts over 44 million visits a year.

 2020 was a huge year for investment, development & change in TraffordCity and 2021 brings progress as the £250 million health and wellbeing resort, Therme and £60 million Surf Park, Modern Surf are set to start on site.
 TraffordCity’s new mixed-use community, Trafford Waters is set to breathe new life into 53 acres of land on the banks of the Manchester Ship Canal, creating 3,000 new homes for 5,000 key workers, young professionals and families.
 A new sustainable eight pitch football facility will also be built to support grass roots football.

 At Rossfield Park in Ellesmere Port, we’re creating a new community of over 1,000 new homes alongside new commercial, employment, retail and leisure opportunities to help further transform the area.

 The community is already going strong with around 570 new homes now complete, working with housebuilders Persimmon, Wainhomes, Countryside and Anwyl Homes and registered provider Plus Dane Housing, to offer a wide mix of properties including homes for people with affordable housing needs.